Why do I need asset allocation?

 Generally, the more time you have, the more risk you can afford to take.
 When you are young, with plenty of time on your side, you may choose to put a larger share of your money in investments with a high potential for growth, like stocks.
 As you near retirement, you might move money into conservative investments, like bonds.
 These investments may grow more slowly, but the money is more likely to be there when it’s needed.

-You can work with a financial advisor to create an allocation matched to your unique needs and goals.
+You can work with a financial professional to create an allocation matched to your unique needs and goals.

 Set a rebalancing schedule